LakeYS/Dishorde/README.md

 2. Find "TelnetEnabled" and make sure it is set to "true".
 Set a telnet password and save the file.
 3. Now navigate back to the bot's folder.
 Edit run.sh.
 4. Find the line starting with `node ./index.js` and replace "changeme" with your server's telnet password.
+5. If running the bot on a different network from the server, add `--ip=[your server's external ip]`
-5. Replace "your_token_here" with the Discord bot token from earlier.
+6. Replace "your_token_here" with the Discord bot token from earlier.
 Keep the file open for the next section.

 ## Setting up the channel
 1. Open Discord in a browser.